adedolapoadegboye/NMEA-Parser-Logger/README.md

 The **NMEA Data Parser and Logger** program is a Python-based application designed to read, parse, and analyze NMEA sentences from live serial data or pre-recorded log files.
 The program provides functionalities to calculate various metrics (like Circular Error Probable - CEP) and outputs the parsed data into Excel files for further analysis.

 ### Key Features:
+- **Dual Application Types**: The program supports both a **Console Application** and a **GUI Application** built with Tkinter.
 - **Live NMEA Data Reading**: Read and parse live NMEA data from one or more serial ports simultaneously.
 - **Log File Parsing**: Parse NMEA sentences from various log file formats (e.g., `.txt`, `.log`, `.nmea`, `.csv`, and `.xlsx`).
-- **Comprehensive NMEA Sentence Support**: Handles multiple NMEA sentence types like GGA, RMC, GSV, GSA, VTG, GLL, ZDA, GNS, GST, and others.
+- **Comprehensive NMEA Sentence Support**: Handles multiple standard NMEA sentence types like GGA, RMC, GSV, GSA, VTG, GLL, ZDA, GNS, GST, and others.
+- **Extensive PQTM Sentence Support**: Handles common proprietary NMEA sentence types like VERNO, EPE, different CFG types, and others.
-- **GGA and GSV Extractor Tool**: Extract GGA or GSV lines from large files to reduce parsing time significantly.
+- **GGA and GSV Extractor Tool**: Extract GGA only, GSV only, or both lines from large files to reduce parsing time significantly.
 GGA data typically takes up 10x less space than GSV data, leading to a >10x reduction in test time.
-- **CEP Calculation**: Calculates Circular Error Probable (CEP) statistics such as CEP50, CEP68, CEP90, CEP95, and CEP99, based on user-defined reference point or the mean point of the GPS data.
+- **CEP Calculation**: Calculates Circular Error Probable (CEP) statistics such as CEP50, CEP68, CEP90, CEP95, and CEP99, based on static or dynamic user-defined reference point or the mean point of the GPS data (if no reference point is provided).
 - **Excel Export**: Outputs parsed data, summary statistics, and satellite information to Excel for reference and further analysis.
-- **Multi-threading Support**: Supports reading from multiple devices in parallel in live data mode.
-- **Customizable Reference Point**: Users can provide a custom reference point for CEP calculation or allow the program to calculate the mean point from data.
-- **Two Application Types**: The program supports both a **Console Application** and a **GUI Application** built with Tkinter.
+- **Error Handling**: Handles exceptions gracefully, providing clear error messages to the user.
+- **Logging**: Logs important events and errors to a file for easy debugging and troubleshooting.
+- **Data Visualization**: Provides a user-friendly interface for visualizing the parsed data, summary statistics, and the error plot in a user-friendly format.

 ---